relativitydev/relativity-trace-documentation/docs/proactive_ingestion_api_documentation.md

    2.  `Created`, `RetrievedFromSource` and `Normalized` can be used to track data flow in Relativity for reconciliation purposes by the Data Source

-   3.  `Importing`, `Completed` and `CompletedWithErrors` statuses are populated by Trace automatically for ingestion tracking purposes
+   3.  `Importing`, `Completed`, `CompletedWithErrors`, and `CompletedWithDocumentLevelErrors` statuses are populated by Trace automatically for ingestion tracking purposes

    4. For each Status, Data Source can specify document count and time stamp (optional)